pywatemsedem.io package

 • filt (bool) – Flag indicating filtering of dataframes

-pywatemsedem.io.modeloutput.compute_cumulative_loads_in_sinks(df_sediexport, profile, threshold, delta=10, plot=False)[source]
+pywatemsedem.io.modeloutput.compute_cumulative_loads_in_sinks(df_sedi_export, profile, threshold, delta=10, plot=False)[source]

-Analyse cumulative sediment load by sorting SediExport values from high to low
+Analyse cumulative sediment load by sorting sedi_export values from high to low

 Parameters:

-• df_sediexport (pandas.DataFrame) – Data Frame format of SediExport raster (format: see pywatemsedem.pywatemsedem.utils.raster_array_to_pandas_dataframe())
+• df_sedi_export (pandas.DataFrame) – Data Frame format of sedi_export raster (format: see pywatemsedem.pywatemsedem.utils.raster_array_to_pandas_dataframe())

 • profile (rasterio.profiles) – See rasterio.open()